linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week1.md

 * Based on what I found, we shouldn't be doing any global package/module installs using Tasks as the install won't persist if it's part of the init stage, or modifies files outside of the /workspace directory.

 ![image](../_docs/assets/week1/10hourslater.jpg)
+No seriously.
+I spent 10 hours on Tuesday Feb 21 researching and testing scenarios in Gitpod, writing an article up, revising, etc.

 * Wrote up [an article](https://www.linuxtek.ca/2023/02/21/diving-deeper-gitpod-cloud-development-environment/) detailing everything I had found.
 * Asked some questions in the Gitpod Discord, and got some feedback to fix up the article.